niek-sidn/stiab/README.md

 > The name is an attempt at humorous "Dunglish" (Dutch wrongly translated into English).
-> In Dutch the word for street can be used to describe a series of connected or ordered items, like a straight in poker or in a game of dice.
+> In Dutch the word for street (straat) can be used to describe a series of connected or ordered items, like a straight in poker or in a game of dice.
 > Here we create a straight of interconnected nameservers.

 ## Goal: